Josephine Bowman -- Orangeburg

+Visitation will be held from 2 to 7 p.m.
+Friday, July 9.

-Due to COVID-19 restrictions, the family will not receive guests at the home.
-Friends may call Simmons Funeral Home and Crematory of Orangeburg
+Due to COVID-19 restrictions, the family will not receive guests at the home; however, her sister, Ruth Lewis, may be reached at 803-837-8686, or call Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent simmonsfuneralhome.com.